hastexo/ictfocus2015/markdown/intro.md

 Full
 ## Integration
 With Real-Life Environments
-Note: As a result, Viaduct provides a learning experience that is directly and smoothly integrated with life-sized, complex environments.
+Note: As a result, hastexo Academy provides a learning experience that is directly and smoothly integrated with life-sized, complex environments.
 This frees organizations from having to either maintain a costly parallel training infrastructure, or to settle for